slavabez/Personal-Portfolio/README.md

 ## About me

-A sumamry of my experiences.
+A sumamry of my experience.
+Links to my cv etc

 ## Projects